swcarpentry/git-novice/02-collab.md

 > *   Explain what happens when a remote repository is cloned.
 > *   Explain what happens when changes are pushed to or pulled from a remote repository.

+> ## Detached HEAD: what happened? {.callout}
+>
+> Yesterday some of us ended up in a scary state: Detached HEAD.
+What happened?
+>
+> When we call `git add`, git requires that we specify a file to add to the staging area.
+> We can sequentially add any number of files to the staging area.
+When we commit, we don't specify a file: `git commit` commits everything in the staging area.
+>
+> So, when you call `git checkout`, you're asking for a particular commit.
+If you don't specify what file you want, Git thinks that you want to look at everything that changed in that commit: it calls this "detached HEAD."
+>
+> Think of the git history as a tree trunk that we are at the top of and that we can climb up and down.
+If we climb down, we need a way to get back to the top of the tree.
+Git calls this tree trunk the "master" branch, and so the top of the tree is `master`.
+>
+> ~~~{.bash}
+> $ git checkout HEAD~1 mars.txt
+> ~~~
+> ~~~{.bash}
+> $ git checkout HEAD~1
+> ~~~
+> ~~~{.output}
+> Note: checking out 'HEAD~2'.
+>
+> You are in 'detached HEAD' state.
+You can look around, make experimental
+> changes and commit them, and you can discard any commits you make in this
+> state without impacting any branches by performing another checkout.
+>
+> If you want to create a new branch to retain commits you create, you may
+> do so (now or later) by using -b with the checkout command again.
+Example:
+>
+>   git checkout -b new_branch_name
+>
+> HEAD is now at 61941a9...
+Starting to think about Mars
+> ~~~
+>
+> To fix this, we go back to master.
+> ~~~{.bash}
+> $ git checkout master
+> ~~~
+> ~~~{.output}
+> Previous HEAD position was 61941a9...
+Starting to think about Mars
+> Switched to branch 'master'
+> ~~~
+>
+> We're back at the top of our master trunk.

 Version control really comes into its own when we begin to collaborate with other people.
 We already have most of the machinery we need to do this;